GinRyan/NTabLayout/README.md

    </org.ginryan.github.slidingtab.NTabLayout>
 ```

-NTabLayout will include one or more NTabView to show tabs.
+NTabLayout have to include one or more NTabView to show tabs.